lisp-mirror/clcon/doc/demo-tour.md

 When the file is modified, its tab is marked with asterik.
 Also asterik is shown in the buffer list (invoked by `Control-F12`).

-Interesting commands while editing lisp are "indent" (`Ctrl-Space` key) and "indent new line"  (`Shift-Return`).
+Interesting commands while editing lisp are "indent" (`Tab` key) and "indent new line"  (`Shift-Return`).
 Also you can note highlight of opening paren when you stay at closing one.
 Also we have "Lisp" menu with several lisp mode commands (not currently bound to keyboard, but should work).

 Also we have rather lame tcl indentation.
 It is invoked with `Control-Return`.
 Tcl find source in the editor ignores current namespace, so it is of limited use.